 Everyone in ecommerce or thinking of getting into ecommerce has this one figured out.
 Want a new car?
 Fresh spinach?
 A replacement part for your ancient typewriter?
 You'll find it on the 'Net.
 But a product, no matter how superior or well-priced, does not a successful ecommerce site make.

-Navigation is critical to ecommerce website design; visitors to your ecommerce site need the same kind of visible, easy-to-follow pathways.
+Navigation is critical to ecommerce website design; visitors to your online store need the same kind of visible, easy-to-follow pathways.
 They need to be able to examine your products and compare them with other products easily.

-And visitors to your ecommerce website need to be able to access your products easily.
+And visitors to your online store need to be able to access your products easily.
 They can't just pick them off the shelf and carry them to the till as they would in the bricks-and-mortar store.
-The back end of your ecommerce site is just as important as your front end in terms of ecommerce web site design.
+The back end of your ecommerce site is just as important as your front end in terms of ecommerce website design.
 You need to arrange the supply and distribution of your product before your ecommerce site goes "live".
 You must be able to deliver on your promise to the customer.

 3) The retailer chooses a building for his store that is in good repair, and has all the facilities such as electricity and heat that are necessary to make his customers comfortable.
 If the building isn't in good repair, he fixes the problems.

 Too many ecommerce entrepreneurs don't bother to do this.
-They throw up ecommerce websites that have large sections under construction, or have their ecommerce sites hosted by providers that provide erratic or slow service.
-If a potential ecommerce customer tries to access your site and it's down, what does she do?
-She clicks through to another ecommerce website where she can view the products she's interested in.
+They throw up websites that have large sections under construction, or have their sites hosted by providers that provide erratic or slow service.
+If a potential customer tries to access your website and it's down, what does she do?
+She clicks through to another website where she can view the products she's interested in.
 Will she be back?
 Probably not.

-But even if you have excellent ecommerce web site design, site visitors still may not shop from you.
-The next page of this article discusses how to get visitors to your ecommerce site to trust you enough to become online shoppers.
+But even if you have excellent website design, site visitors still may not shop from you.
+The next page of this article discusses how to get visitors to your online store to trust you enough to become shoppers.